 Alternatively, Apply Using PDF Download

 Alternatively, you can download and complete the fillable PDF forms with your computer.
 Once complete, upload the completed PDFs into PG&Es web portal for validation and choose a signature option:

 - Use the PG&E DocuSign electronic signature functionality and route it electronically to the customer.

 - Upload a wet signature or your own electronic signature by an authorized party.
 (Please note, if you are uploading a document, it must include all pages of the agreement).
 Both signature paths can be submitted using PG&E's online interconnection tool.

-Note: Customers eligible to resume service on Schedule NEM (PDF, 2.49 MB) (NEM 1) or who are modifying their existing NEM 1 system within 10%/1kW of the original system size (as defined in the NEM Tariff), may download and submit a fillable version of Form 79-1151A with their interconnection request here (PDF, 322 KB).
-In both cases, Applicants must submit their interconnection request via the ACE-IT portal located at https://www.egi-pge.com.
+Note: Customers eligible to resume service on Schedule NEM (PDF, 2.49 MB) (NEM 1) or who are modifying their existing NEM 1 system within 10%/1kW of the original system size (as defined in the NEM Tariff), may download and submit a fillable version of Form 79-1151A (PDF, 311 KB) with their interconnection request.
+In both cases, Applicants must submit their interconnection request via the PG&E Interconnection Portal.